TimDaub/blockchain-training/README.md

 # holds the solidity migrations
 /migrations/

-# holds all node.js dependencies
+# holds all Node.js dependencies (you can safely ignore it)
 /node_modules/

+# holds the web interface to interact with the token
+/index.html

-# stores information about the node.js project
+# stores information about this Node.js project
 /package.json

-# stores the deployment routine to the rinkeby test network
+# stores the deployment routine to the Rinkeby test network
 /truffle.js
 ```